 Using a wide array of creative filmmaking styles, students who entered the “What’s Your Unforgettable Princeton?” short video contest shared their most memorable experiences in 90 seconds or less.

 As his 50th Reunion approached, Bill Paternotte ’67 thought, “I want to make a tangible statement of what Princeton has meant to me.”
 But how?
 When he learned a life income gift to Princeton would also be counted as a contribution to Annual Giving through a new program, thereby adding to his class’s legacy, he found his answer.

 Timothy M. Kingston ’87, chairman of Goldman Chile, has been named chair of Princeton University’s Annual Giving Committee.

-Princeton University’s 2015-16 Annual Giving campaign raised $59,334,144 -- the second highest total in Annual Giving history -- with 58.4 percent of undergraduate alumni participating.
-The results are notable for their strength and breadth across all of Princeton’s constituencies: undergraduate alumni, graduate alumni, parents and friends.
+Princeton University’s 2016-17 Annual Giving campaign raised $74,912,035, with 56.8 percent of undergraduate alumni participating.
+This historic achievement—Princeton’s first-ever Annual Giving campaign in excess of $70 million—represents strong performances across all of Princeton’s constituencies: undergraduate alumni, graduate alumni, parents, and friends.

 Chance Fletcher ’18, from Oologah, Oklahoma, is a citizen of the Cherokee nation.
 He took a “Great American College Road Trip” with his grandmother; when they reached Princeton, he knew he’d found his destination.
 As a sophomore, he hiked 900 miles of the Trail of Tears, then focused his junior independent research project on the forced removal of the Cherokee people from their ancestral lands.
 His journeys have taken him far from home, but closer to understanding his roots—and his dreams for the future.